 At St. Francis, we believe there is inherent strength in a community, a city, and a world in which members exhibit a breadth of talent, skills, and attributes.
 We define diversity as differences embodied in (but not limited to) age, ethnicity, race, family composition, gender, gender identity, and expression, geographic origin, learning styles, religion, sexual orientation, socio-economics, and ideologies.
 We seek to prepare students to live in and contribute to their world by acknowledging and celebrating who they are and who they wish to become.
 In addition, given the fact of profound inequalities of opportunity that still exist in our world, we strive to foster a respectful and welcoming school community for us all as a model for the challenges that face us each day as global citizens.

-St. Francis is an Independent, non-denominational, Progressive, co-ed, Preschool – 12th grade school located on two campuses: Goshen (Preschool-8th) and Downtown (9th-12th) with approximately 500 students.
+St. Francis School is an Independent, secular, Progressive, co-ed, Preschool – 12th grade school located on two campuses: Goshen (Preschool-8th) and Downtown (9th-12th) with approximately 500 students.
 The origin of St. Francis School traces back to a Preschool established in 1948 by members of St. Francis in the Fields Episcopal Church.
 In 1965, the Rev. Stephen R. Davenport, along with supportive parents and friends, opened St. Francis School at the church in Harrods Creek, with the Rev. Frank Q. Cayce serving as Headmaster from 1965 to 1975.
 Their goal was to fulfill a community need for an integrated, co-educational school that provided an innovative learning environment.

 In 1970, the School moved from St. Francis in the Fields Church to its present 64-acre site in Goshen, Kentucky, 22 miles northeast of downtown Louisville.
 Built in the unique “open-classroom” style, the architecture included small amphitheaters in each wing of the School and several raised classrooms called “pods.”